Ashley Peacock: Reception

 For his portrayal of Ashley, Arnold was nominated in the category of "Most Popular Actor" at the 1999 National Television Awards.
 Steven Arnold was nominated in the category of Best Actor at the Inside Soap Awards.
 In 2024, Katie Timms Megan Shaw and Mia O'Hare called Ashley an "iconic Weatherfield butcher" and joked that Arnold must have been "inspired" by Ashley's profession due to him becoming a butcher in real life.
-Lucy Lather from Inside Soap included Ashley and Claire's relationship in a feature profiling negatively received storylines.
-Lather believed Ashley needed to romance another "firecracker" type character like Maxine and stated "could their be a duller couple?".
+Lucy Lather from Inside Soap included Ashley and his wife Claire's (Julia Haworth) relationship in a feature profiling negatively received storylines.
+Lather believed Ashley needed to romance another "firecracker" type character like his first wife Maxine (Tracy Shaw) and stated "could their be a duller couple?".